 If your cat is on a repeat prescription and the written dose has changed, question this.
 It is sensible to confirm a dose change with your vet, in case of a label error.

-Though you may usually break up your cat’s wormer, not all pills can be broken up in this manner.
-Time release medications do not work effectively unless given whole.
+Though you may usually break up your cat’s wormer, not all pills can be broken up to a fine powder in this manner.
+Natural action medications do not help effectively unless given whole.
 This can be tricky as placing these in a cat’s food bowl often results in the cat eating around them.
-To avoid this, consider using a ‘Pill Popper’, ‘Pill Pocket’ or your own hand to give these whole medicines.
+To avoid this, consider using a ‘Pill Pocket’ or your own hand to give these whole medicines.

 As one example, oxytetracycline can cause serious damage to the food pipe if given incorrectly.
 Owners are advised to give their cats water after administering the tablet.
 This prevents it lodging in the food pipe and causing a stricture.

 Hopefully this article has given you some food for thought.
-Perhaps you are- dare we say it- excited at the prospect of giving your cat their next pill.
+With a little practice, perhaps you will- dare we say it- be excited at the prospect of giving your cat a pill.

 Dr. Linda Simon, BVMS, MRCVSVeterinary surgeon,